How common is asthma?

 The most common symptoms are:

-Lots of things can cause a flare-up, and sometimes it is not always possible to find the cause.
-Different things will affect different people.
+Lots of things affect your asthma, and sometimes it is not always possible to find the cause.
+Different things affect different people.
 Some of the most common triggers are:

-- Certain foods may cause an attack in some people.
+- Certain foods, like milk, eggs, nuts and fish, may cause an attack in some people

 How is asthma treated?